hampfh/Portfolio/src/pages/projects/eventro.md

 filename: eventro
 ---

 Eventro is a project conducted together with [Didrik Munther](https://github.com/didrikmunther) and [Leonard Hökby](https://github.com/binghawk).
 Together we've built an all-in-one platform for managing your student career fair.
-It comes with build in recruitment management, company portal for external parties to select products, a nisched CRM and a lot of other features.
+It comes with a built in recruitment management, company portal for external parties to select products, a nisched CRM and a lot of other features.

+## Tech stack

+- NextJS
+- Postgres
+- TailwindCSS